 - Obtain a student ID number

-- Provide high-school transcripts or a GED certificate.
-Students who do not have a high school diploma or GED must make up any deficiency through placement testing or successful course completion
+- Submit high-school transcripts or a GED certificate to the Admissions Office.
+Students who do not have a high school diploma or GED may still take the placement test and enroll in classes

 What to Bring to the Test

 - Driver's license or State ID card

 - Two ink pens, two No. 2 pencils